Certifying zeros of polynomial systems using interval arithmetic: Certifying zeros with interval arithmetic

 \section{Certifying zeros with interval arithmetic}

 In 1969 Krawczyk \cite{Krawczyk:1969} developed an interval arithmetic version of Newton's method.
 Later in 1977 Moore \cite{Moore:1977} recognized that Krawczyk's method can be used to certify the existence and uniqueness of a solution to a system of nonlinear equations.
-Interval arithmetic and interval Newton's method are a prominent tool in many areas of applied mathematics; e.g., in chemical engineering \cite{Gopalan:1995}, thermodynamics \cite{Hatice:2005} and robotics \cite{Kumar:Sen:Shooe:2015}.
+Interval arithmetic and interval Newton's method are a prominent tool in many areas of applied mathematics; e.g., in chemical engineering \cite{Gopalan:1995}, thermodynamics \cite{Hatice:2005} and robotics \cite{Kumar:Sen:Shooe:2015}. {See also the overview in~\cite{Rump2010}.}

-The results in this section are stated for square polynomial systems, but they hold equally for square systems of rational functions.
-Krawcyzk's method is even valid for general square systems of analytic functions.
-Nevertheless, in view of the simplicity of the exposition all statements here are only formulated for polynomial systems.
+{The results in this section are stated for general functions.
+For a practical implementation it is however necessary to compute interval enclosures (see \cref{enclosure}).
+We discuss our approach in the context of polynomial systems in Section \ref{sec:IE} below.
+A generalization in this spirit is discussed in \cite{BLL:2019}.}